We are always on the lookout for overlooked maintenance items that will cost you money. This one is BIG!

 You might think: "Yeah, so what?"

 But did you know that EACH MONTH, you should use the pull rod to clean your top air channel?
-This is often overlooked, and potentially FATAL to your outdoor boiler.
+This is often overlooked, and potentially FATAL to your outdoor wood burner.

 Simply pull the Pull Rod until it hits the stop.
 Normally, you should pull the Pull Rod about 18 inches before it hits the stop.
 Then twist the Pull Rod clockwise about one-eighth of a turn, and you can continue to pull it out much farther!
 Several more feet!